YAMEROOOO/plover-german-syllatype/README.md

 ## Disclaimer

-Of course you can ask me why i did things the way i did them, just dont expect me to change things (i thought about them a lot and there are (((as far as i know))) no other possibilities to do it better).
+This theory Of course you can ask me why i did things the way i did them, just dont expect me to change things (i thought about them a lot and there are (((as far as i know))) no other possibilities to do it better).